tingley/okapi-ant/README.md

 you need to modify your .pln or .rnb file to update the paths of these referenced files.

-In the translate step, due to differences in the way inline codes are handled by OmegaT and Okapi, it is not possible at the moment to correctly leverage text units containing inline codes.

 Okapi Version Support
 ---------------------

 Okapi M24 or later is required.

 Java Version Support
 --------------------